-All curls behave differently, some hang, some dangle, and some frizz more than others.
-What’s more, they even feel different to the touch as the textures and density of the various curl types range from thin to thick.
-Once you’re familiar with your curl pattern, it then becomes easier to determine how you should care for your hair, what products to use, and the best ways to style.
-Read on to discover the different curly hair types along with a few tips for caring, as well as styling.
+All curls behave differently; some hang, some dangle, and some frizz more than others.
+Moreover, they feel different to the touch as the textures and density of the various curl types range from thin to thick.
+Once familiar with your curl pattern, it becomes easier to determine how you should care for your hair, what products to use, and the best ways to style it.
+Read on to discover the different curly hair types and a few tips for caring and styling.

 Curly Hair Types 101

-Type -2 Wavy Curl Types
+Type 2: Wavy Curl Types

-Girls with wavy curl types have hair that forms the shape of an S. This hair type is often confused as being straight, especially if the pattern is shaped like a 2A wave which has a very slight bend as opposed to 2B and 2C waves that have much more definition.
-Unlike curlier curl patterns, wavy hair tends to be less dry as the sebum from the scalp has more of the ability to travel down the hair strands easily.
+Girls with wavy curl types have hair that forms the shape of an S. This hair type is often confused as being straight, especially if the pattern is shaped like a 2A wave.
+2A waves have a very slight bend as opposed to 2B and 2C waves which have much more definition.
+Unlike curlier patterns, wavy hair tends to be less dry as the sebum from the scalp can travel down the hair strands easily.

-Type- 3 Curly Curl Types
+Type 3: Curly Curl Types

-Type 3 curly curl types range from loose to corkscrew curls and is much drier than wavy curl types.
-Curl that fall under this category tend to have a high frizz factor, so hydration is vital.
+Type 3 curly curl types range from loose classic curls which are 3A type to spiral curls that are categorized as 3B to corkscrew curls which are represented in 3C types.
+These curl types are much drier than wavy curl types.
+Curls that fall under this category tend to have a high frizz factor, so hydration is vital.
 To care for this curl type look for a hair care system that hydrates the hair and controls frizz.
-We like TRESemmé Smoothing Collection.
-The shampoo gently cleanses and calms frizz, and the conditioner moisturizes hair and tames fly-aways.
-To set your curly styles you can use the TRESemmé Curl Locking Styling Spray, a hairspray that fights humidity and locks in curls.
+We love Nexxus Ultralight Smooth Weightless Frizz Protection Shampoo and Conditioner because this set helps to gently cleanse and calm frizz while strengthening from within.

-Type- 4 Coily Curl Types
+Type 4: Coily Curl Types

-From slightly coiled to kinky zig-zag coils, type 4 curly hair types fall on the dryer end of the spectrum, and their curl factor is extremely springy.
-Due to its spring factor.
-You can either embrace your shrinkage, or try out natural hairstyles that stretch your curls like twist outs and braid outs.
+Coily hair types range from slightly coiled 4A strands to kinky 4B hair to tight zig-zag 4C coils.
+This hair type is prone to dryness and shrinkage due to its spring factor.
+You can either embrace your shrinkage or try out natural hairstyles that stretch your curls like twist and braid outs.
 Women with this curl type often struggle with detangling, especially those with thick hair textures.